 The interesting thing is, Elizabeth didn’t always like chemistry.
 Her high school chemistry class was a bore.
 However, Elizabeth was always intrigued by how things worked, often taking them apart to examine their inner parts – much to the detriment of her father’s reel-to-reel tape recorder!
 It wasn’t until an organic chemistry class in college that Elizabeth discovered her passion for chemistry.
 It had its own special language to unlock the puzzle to how things work.
 She was hooked.

 Awards and Patents Pending

 Elizabeth holds a degree in Chemistry from the University of St. Joseph in West Hartford, CT.
-Now, with 25 years of experience, Elizabeth has won SMTA (Surface Mount Technology Association) speaker awards and has two MicroCare patents pending for her work.
+Now, with over 25 years of experience, Elizabeth has won SMTA (Surface Mount Technology Association) speaker awards and has two MicroCare patents pending for her work.

 On a Personal Note

 She lives in Connecticut with her husband and their two sons.
 “They keep my life busy and full of excitement, laughter and sometimes a few tears,” she said smiling.

 When not in the lab, Elizabeth enjoys gardening and reading.
 She likes a good mystery to solve and particularly enjoys the Kay Scarpetta series of crime novels by Patricia Cornwall.

 She is also a big supporter of STEM (Science, Technology, Engineering, Math) education and spends time mentoring a high school robotics team and working with middle school girls in the Lego League Junior robotics program.